gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

    * By default, Workers read and update these variables independently without synchronizing with each other.

-   * The Coordinator is a special task type that creates resources, dispatches training tasks, writes checkpoints and deals with task failures.
+   * **<u>The Coordinator is a special task type that creates resources, dispatches training tasks, writes checkpoints and deals with task failures.</u>**

    * You can create your parameter server strategy object just like you would for the other strategies.